Drone flying over Tromsø

-Drones and photography
+Drones and photography in Tromsø

 Luftfartstilsynet has made a guide for the use of drones for play and leisure.
 Using drones for activities that exeed these guidelines, will get you fined.
-Shortened guides have been made in several languages and are available on Luftfartstilsynets webpages:
+Get an overview of everything you need to know here, and read the complete guide for flying drones in Norway here.

 Droneguide